 - 2 or 3 drops of lemon essential oil works well when milled with ground coffee beans to make a natural body exfoliator.

-- For use in a room diffuser the 2-3 drops of lemon essential oil can be added to approx 500ml-700ml of water to gently lift the aroma within a room.
+- For use in a room diffuser, 2-3 drops of lemon essential oil can be added to approx 500ml-700ml of water to gently lift the aroma within a room.

-- You could also try a blend of lemon oil with other essentials oils like geranium or lavender for a refreshing uplifting scent that is perfect in the morning as an energising aromatherapy treatment.
+- You could also try blending lemon oil with other essential oils like geranium or lavender for a refreshing, uplifting scent that is perfect in the morning as an energising aromatherapy treatment.

 General Safety Information When Using Lemon Essential Oil

-As with all essential oils there are some potential of side effects which may occur from using lemon essential oil, so some care should be taken:
+As with all essential oils, there are some potential side effects which may occur from using lemon essential oil, so some care should be taken:

-- All plant essential oils are highly concentrated; they should be used sparingly, in small quantities, usually mixed with another ingredient(s) to dilute the essential oils into and make the blend less intense.
-Although there is some advise that advocates applying essential oils directly onto the skin, professional aromatherapists would generally advise that all essential oils should be diluted within a carrier oil, lotion or ointment for topical use only.
-If unsure always reach out to a professionally accredited IFA aromatherapist for any advice we are pleased to help.
+- All plant essential oils are highly concentrated; they should be used sparingly, in small quantities, usually mixed with another ingredient(s) to dilute the essential oils and make the blend less intense.
+Although some advice advocates applying essential oils directly onto the skin, professional aromatherapists generally recommend diluting all essential oils within a carrier oil, lotion or ointment for topical use only.
+Contact a professionally accredited IFA aromatherapist if unsure; we are pleased to help.

-- As with many other citrus oils such as grapefruit essential oil, lemon essential oil can be phototoxic.
-This means there is a possibility to develop a skin reaction if lemon essential oil becomes exposed to the sun or UV light (such as from tanning bed lamps).
+- As with many other citrus oils, such as grapefruit essential oil, lemon can be phototoxic.
+This means there is a possibility of developing a skin reaction if lemon essential oil becomes exposed to the sun or UV light (such as from tanning bed lamps).

-- A small patch test is always recommended of any new aromatherapy product before use.
+- A small patch test of any new aromatherapy product before use is always recommended.
 Avoid use around the eye area.

-- As with other essential oils, if you are pregnant, epileptic, or have any other medical condition of concern, you should consult with a qualified aromatherapist before using any essential oils.
+- As with other essential oils, if you are pregnant, epileptic, or have any other medical condition, you should consult a qualified aromatherapist before using any essential oils.

 - For the avoidance of doubt, we recommend essential oils not be taken orally.

-So we’ve learnt that lemon essential oil is a valuable and versatile ingredient in both aromatherapy treatments and cosmetic beauty products.
+So, we’ve learnt that lemon essential oil is a valuable and versatile ingredient in aromatherapy treatments and cosmetic beauty products.
 It’s also excellent when used in household cleaning products.

-If you are looking for a natural and pure essential oil, then the lemon is an excellent option.
-The benefits that this citrus fruit includes its versatile use in aromatherapy treatments as well as skin and hair care cosmetic beauty products, making this oil a great asset to use for you and your family’s wellness and personal-care routine.
-It can be used as an anti-depressant, antiseptic, antioxidant, antibacterial agent, cleansing agent for the skin and hair follicles; or it can just be used to add an uplifting fragrance to your cosmetic formulations.
+If you want natural and pure essential oil, lemon oil is an excellent option.
+The benefits of this citrus fruit include its versatile use in aromatherapy treatments and skin and hair care cosmetic beauty products, making this oil a fantastic asset for you and your family’s wellness and personal-care routine.
+It can be used as an anti-depressant, antiseptic, antioxidant, antibacterial agent, or cleansing agent for the skin and hair follicles, or it can just be used to add an uplifting fragrance to your cosmetic formulations.

-As with all aromatherapy oils, it is always better to seek professional advice should you be unsure how to safely use these oils, whether in an aromatherapy or cosmetic skincare formulation.
+As with all aromatherapy oils, it is always better to seek professional advice if you are unsure how to safely use them, whether in an aromatherapy or cosmetic skincare formulation.

-So what will you do with your new knowledge of lemon essential oil?
+So, what will you do with your new knowledge of lemon essential oil?
 Will you be using it when formulating your own skincare formulas?
 Let us know!
-We can help by providing more information on how to incorporate these into your formulations or provide some guidance if needed.
+We can help by providing more information on incorporating these into your formulations or providing some guidance if needed.